Embodied Healing: Trauma-Informed Yoga and Meditation for Sexual Assault Survivors

 How does the course work?

-You will receive 3 yoga practices in varying lengths and you will receive 3 guided meditation practices in varying lengths via email.
-These classes will be a combination of either audio or audio and video.
+You will also receive 4 yoga practices in varying lengths and 3 guided meditation practices in varying lengths.
+These classes will be a combination of audio and video.

 How to access the course